jamesmcm/vopono/README.md

 Mullvad port forwarding works for both Wireguard and OpenVPN.
 You will need to enable the ports in your [Mullvad account](https://mullvad.net/en/account/#/ports).

 At the moment, both iptables and nftables are required.
+OpenVPN must be installed for using OpenVPN providers, and wireguard-tools must be installed for using Wireguard providers.

 ## Screenshot